linnykoleh/Spring/Notes.md

 	- The `Discovery Server Access section`  defines the URL where the server to register to
 		- `eureka.client.registerWithEureka` property has "true" as a default value and is used to register Eureka clients.
 		- `eureka.instance.preferIpAddress` is used to tell the Eureka server whether it should use the domain name or an IP.
+		- `eureka.client.service-url.defaultZone` - where Discovery Server is located

 ```yaml
 # Spring properties